ThatSmittyDude/UnixDEV/README.md

 # LinuxDEV
-Some code I made for my linux workstation
+Some code I made for my Unix workstation

 To compile: